Creating an Employee Engagement AND Happiness Strategy

 Last year the Government reported 1.8 million working people suffering from a work-related illness, of which:

-Every successful company is dependent on healthy and productive employees – but more importantly than that – a caring and empathetic employer can put employee workplace wellbeing and happiness at the top of the agenda!
+Every successful company is dependent on healthy and productive employees – but more importantly than that – a caring and empathetic employer will ensure employee wellbeing and happiness remains a key focus.

-The COVID-19 pandemic has pushed employee wellbeing to the top of boardroom agendas over recent years and there is a lot of evidence that supports the correlation between employee wellbeing and performance.
+There is a lot of evidence that supports the correlation between employee wellbeing and performance.
 If you look after your employees they will return the favour tenfold.
 Valued and supported staff are far more likely to deliver better outcomes for your organisation.
 They will happily go above and beyond – even more so if they are aligned with your vision and goals.
-If you want to retain staff and increase the talent pool when recruiting – it’s essential to prioritise the physical and mental health of your staff.
-Make it a core part of your business plan… today!

 Poor Physical Wellbeing Leads To: